Nippon Professional Baseball All-Star Series: Hanshin Tigers player voting controversy

-The fan votes of the starters of the 2023 All Star Series revealed 9 of the 10 highest voted starters were Hanshin Tigers players.
-It was the third time in NPB players from the same team led the voting in all positions.
-The controversy was garnered as some of the positions, such as catcher, which in question was Ryutaro Umeno, were voted in for the sole purpose of being voted in by fans, as he did not produce numbers good enough to warrant an all star game appearance, compared to that of a player like Takumi Ohshiro.
-Others, like Teruaki Sato at third base, were good, but there had been players who were much more deserving to start, like Toshiro Miyazaki and Kazuma Okamoto.
+The fan votes of the starters of the 2023 All-Star Series revealed 9 of the 10 highest voted starters were Hanshin Tigers players.
+It was the third time in the NPB where players from the same team led the voting in all positions.
+The controversy stemmed from the selection of players such as catcher Ryutaro Umeno and third baseman Teruaki Sato, whose numbers were not strong enough to warrant an All-Star Series appearance.
+Compared with other players at their positions, such as catcher Takumi Ohshiro and third basemen Toshiro Miyazaki and Kazuma Okamoto, Umeno and Sato’s selections appeared to be driven by popularity, rather than performance.